Guerrilla war in the Baltic states: Guerrilla war

 The conflict between the Soviet armed forces and the Forest Brothers lasted over a decade and cost at least 50,000 lives.
-Estimates for the number of fighters in each country vary.
+Estimates of the number of fighters in each country vary.
 Misiunas and Taagepera estimate that figures reached 30,000 in Lithuania, between 10,000 and 15,000 in Latvia and 10,000 in Estonia.
-On the other hand, professor Heinrihs Strods, basing on NKVD report, claims that in 1945, 8916 partisans were killed in Lithuania, 715 in Latvia and 270 in Estonia, which makes Lithuanian loses around 90%.
+On the other hand, professor Heinrihs Strods, based on NKVD reports, claims that in 1945, 8,916 partisans were killed in Lithuania, 715 in Latvia and 270 in Estonia, which makes Lithuanian losses around 90%.
 Even though the real numbers were even larger, many believe this reveals the ratio of the size of resistance among the three countries.

 In Estonia

-In Estonia 14,000–15,000 men participated in the fighting between 1944 and 1953: The Forest Brothers were most active in Võru County along the borderlands between Pärnu and Lääne counties that included significant activity between Tartu and Viru counties as well.
-From November 1944 to November 1947, they carried out 773 armed attacks killing about 1000 Soviets and their supporters.
-At its peak in 1947, the organization controlled dozens of villages and towns, creating considerable nuisance to the Soviet supply transports that required an armed escort.
-August Sabbe, one of the last surviving Forest Brothers, was discovered in 1978 by KGB agents posing with his fellow fishermen.
-Instead of surrendering he leaped into the Võhandu stream and got hooked onto a log, drowning in the process.
+In Estonia 14,000–15,000 men participated in the fighting between 1944 and 1953 – the Forest Brothers were most active in Võru County along the borderlands between Pärnu and Lääne counties and included significant activity between Tartu and Viru counties as well.
+From November 1944 to November 1947, they carried out 773 armed attacks, killing about 1,000 Soviets and their supporters.
+At its peak in 1947, the organization controlled dozens of villages and towns, creating considerable nuisance to Soviet supply transports that required an armed escort.
+August Sabbe, one of the last surviving Forest Brothers, was discovered in 1978 by KGB agents posing as fishermen.
+Instead of surrendering he leaped into the Võhandu was caught on a log, either by mistake or on purpose, and drowned.
 The KGB insisted that the 69-year-old Sabbe had drowned while trying to escape, a theory difficult to credit given the shallow water and lack of cover at the site.
-Another noted member of Forest Brothers was Kalev Arro, who evaded capture by disguising himself as a vagrant while hiding in the forests of southern Estonia for 20 years.
+Another noted member of Forest Brothers, Kalev Arro, evaded capture by disguising himself as a vagrant while hiding in the forests of southern Estonia for 20 years.
 He was killed in a shooting encounter with KGB agents in 1974.

 There were numerous attempts to hunt down relatives of the Forest Brothers.
-One of the Estonians who managed to escape the deportations was Taimi Kreitsberg.
+An Estonian who managed to escape deportation was Taimi Kreitsberg.
 She recalled that Soviet officials "...took me to Võru, I was not beaten there, but for three days and nights I was given neither food nor drink.
 They told me they were not going to kill me, but torture me [until] I betrayed all the bandits.
-For about a month they dragged me through woods and took me to farms that were owned by the relatives of Forest Brothers, and they sent me in as an instigator to ask for food and shelter while the Chekists themselves waited outside.
+For about a month they dragged me through woods and took me to farms owned by relatives of Forest Brothers, and they sent me in as an instigator to ask for food and shelter while the Chekists themselves waited outside.
 I told people to drive me away, as I had been sent by the security organs."